SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a JS function that when called, returns the next Fibonacci number, starting at 0, 1.
+Write a JS function that returns the next Fibonacci number, starting from 0, 1.

 Use a **closure** to keep the current number.